bloveless/BubbleFilter/README.md

 <div id="bubble-filter"></div>
 ```
 ##Development
 To ease development use ```grunt watch```.
-This will watch for any changes in the css and js files and update them if any change is detected.
+This will watch for any changes in the css and js files and recompile them, if necessary, and place the compiled files into the dist directory.